ambiot/documents/docs/source/ambd_arduino/AMB21/api_documents/Class FFT.rst

 **Parameters**

-inputBuf: pointer to an array of sampleCount size, containing input sample datapoints, in float or uint16_t format.
+* ``inputBuf`` : pointer to an array of sampleCount size, containing input sample datapoints, in float or uint16_t format.

-outputBuf: pointer to a float array of sampleCount/2 size, for containing FFT output.
+* ``outputBuf`` : pointer to a float array of sampleCount/2 size, for containing FFT output.

-sampleCount: number of sample datapoints in the input array, valid
+* ``sampleCount`` : number of sample datapoints in the input array, valid
   values: 16, 32, 64, 128, 256, 512, 1024, 2048.

 **Returns**